BUSINESS ENTITY FORMATION

 Whether you have an existing business, are just starting out, or are forming a joint venture for the tenth time, it is important to make sure all the bases are covered—or at least as many as you can when looking into that crystal ball that is the future.
 We take the time to talk with you so the important questions are answered; ninety-nine times out of one hundred, when we talk to clients about structuring new entities, we trip across 2, 3, or 10 other topics that are impacted by the new company’s formation, all of which have to be addressed.

 Some choices to consider for entities are sketched out below.
 Read them for background information, then call or email us—we are always happy to talk to new or existing clients about their business plans and what might work best for them.
-If it will seal the deal, we will throw in a free Zirconium ring—but only for the next 100 callers!

 Limited Liability Company